zerok090/abn-amro/README.md

 This is PWA for searching dishes.
 The homepage consists of a randomly picked dish.
 Throughout the whole application one can use the searchbar to search for any dish.
 When doing so the application routes to a result page where all found dishes is presented.
 Clicking on the details button for a dish, one is routed to the dish detail page.

+## Unit tests

+For now the only fully unit tested component is the Search

 ## Folder structure

 Components: